MortenHoustonLudvigsen/KarmaTestAdapter/README.md

 }
 ```

-These are the possible properties:
+These are the possible properties (all properties are optional):

+* `$schema` Set to "<http://MortenHoustonLudvigsen.github.io/KarmaTestAdapter/karma-vs-reporter.schema.json>" to get
+  intellisense for `karma-vs-reporter.json`.

 * `karmaConfigFile` Use this if you want to use a karma configuration file not named `karma.conf.js`.